S3cmd Command Line Tool

-S3cmd is a free command line tool.
-It allows you to upload and download your data to the S3 object storage.
-S3cmd is written in Python.
-S3cmd is an open-source project available under GNU Public License v2 (GPLv2) and it is free for personal as well as commercial usage.
+S3cmd is a free command-line tool that enables you to upload and download data to S3 object storage.
+Written in Python, S3cmd is an open-source project licensed under the GNU Public License v2 (GPLv2), making it free for both personal and commercial use.

-We recommend you use preferably AWS CLI.
-We encountered some issues while using s3cmd.
-For instance, bucket names cannot begin with numbers or capital letters.
+We recommend using the AWS CLI whenever possible, as we encountered some issues with S3cmd.
+For example, bucket names cannot start with numbers or uppercase letters.

-S3cmd is available in the system repositories for CentOS, RHEL and Ubuntu.
-You can install it via following guide.
+S3cmd is available in the system repositories for CentOS, RHEL, and Ubuntu.
+You can install it using the following guide.

 On CentOS/RHEL